Transparency matters. Here is our detailed roadmap to MHRA authorisation - timeline, costs, and standards.

 Key Standards & Compliance

-Cyber Essentials certification (annual), ISO 27001 alignment, regular penetration testing, vulnerability management.
+- Cybersecurity: Cyber Essentials certification, ISO 27001 alignment, penetration testing

 Why It Takes 12-18 Months

-Rushing this process leads to failures.
-We've built realistic timelines with contingency.
+Rushing leads to failures.
+We have built realistic timelines with contingency.

 Why Transparency Matters